briancaffey/cdk-fargate-patterns/README.md

 By enabling the `spot` property, 100% fargate spot tasks will be provisioned to help you save up to 70%.
 Check more details about [Fargate Spot](https://aws.amazon.com/about-aws/whats-new/2019/12/aws-launches-fargate-spot-save-up-to-70-for-fault-tolerant-applications/?nc1=h_ls).
 This is a handy catch-all flag to force all tasks to be `FARGATE_SPOT` only.

-To specify mixed strategy with partial `FARGATE` and partial `FARGATE_SPOT`, specify the `capacityProviderStrategy` for individual tasks like
+To specify mixed strategy with partial `FARGATE` and partial `FARGATE_SPOT`, specify the `capacityProviderStrategy` for individual tasks like.

 ```ts
 new DualAlbFargateService(stack, 'Service', {